oracle-livelabs/em-omc/enterprise-manager/emcc/em-configuration-compliance-management/em-configuration-compliance-management.md

     ![cis-compliance-standard-target-success-page](images/cis-compliance-standard-target-success.png " cis-compliance-standard-target-success-page ")

-16. Go to the **Compliance >> Dashboard** page to check the CIS compliance posture.
+16. Go to the **Compliance >> dashboard ** page to check the CIS compliance posture.
 It takes about few minutes to show up in compliance dashboard results.

     ![compliance-dashboard-page](images/compliance-results-dashboard.png" compliance-dashboard-page ")